After doing this assignment, you should be able to:

 The primary audience for your project is your instructor, who will evaluate it based on the conventions you articulate for it, but the real, live audience for the genre you are creating is an important audience to consider as well.

 To Complete This Project (Suggested Workflow)

 1) Don’t forget to follow the best practices you have encountered and researched throughout this class.
-Revise your final project based on the feedback you’ve received throughout the class.
+Continue this research/practice by answering the questions under the grading criteria for this project.